francescovallone/serinus/.website/blog/serinus_2_0.md

     src="/blog/serinus_2_0/serinus_2_0.webp"
     alt="Serinus 2.0 - Dawn Chorus"
     author="Francesco Vallone"
-    date="01 Nov 2025"
+    date="05 Nov 2025"
     :tags="['releases']"
     shadow
 >

 Serinus 2.0, named "Dawn Chorus," marks a significant milestone in our journey to provide a robust and flexible framework for building scalable server-side applications with Dart.
-This release introduces several new features and improvements that enhance the developer experience and expand the capabilities of Serinus.
+But I like to think of it like a stepping stone towards something even greater.
+With this release, we have laid the groundwork for a more modular and adaptable framework that can evolve with the ever-changing landscape of web development.

 ## New Features